 Dual-listed courses are those taught concurrently to both undergraduate and graduate students.
 They are generally numbered both as undergraduate and graduate courses.
-The graduate requirements of all such courses significantly exceed the undergraduate requirements and include opportunities for graduate students to research, reflect on, reconsider, and synthesize knowledge in their respective disciplines.
+The graduate requirements of all such courses significantly exceed the undergraduate requirements and include opportunities for graduate students to analyze, explore, question, reconsider, and synthesize knowledge and/or acquire advanced knowledge and skill.
 In all such cases, students work individually with their professors to demonstrate the level of understanding appropriate to graduate study.
 A maximum of 12 semester hours of dual-listed courses may be applied to a master's degree.